Editor’s note: This post was originally written in September 2013, but was updated in December 2014 to reflect changes that apply to 2015.

-The last several years of economic uncertainty and high unemployment have inspired many people to become self employed.
+The last several years of economic uncertainty and high unemployment have inspired many people to become self employed, and the ACA has made that option easier to pursue.
 For entrepreneurs who don’t have access to a spouse’s group health insurance plan, being self employed usually means purchasing a policy in the individual health insurance market.

-And for those who are used to having an employer cover all or most of the premiums on a group plan, paying the entire premium for an individual policy can induce a bit of sticker shock.
+And for those who are used to having an employer cover all or most of the premiums on a group plan, paying for an individual policy can induce a bit of sticker shock.
+This was particularly true prior to 2014, when the self-employed had to pay the full premium for an individual policy.
+But thanks to the ACA’s premium tax credits, many self-employed Americans are now getting help paying for their coverage.

-That’s why it’s important for the self-employed to know all the ways they can save a few dollars here and there.
+In addition to the premium tax credits, there are other ways that the self-employed can save a few dollars when it comes to healthcare.
 One obvious place to look is on their tax forms, but one look isn’t enough: federal deductions for health insurance change regularly, so keep up with code changes.

 Deduction for self employed isn’t new

-If you’re on your own, you should definitely know about the long-standing health insurance premium deduction for the self-employed for 2014 — and beyond.
+If you buy your own health insurance, you should definitely know about the long-standing health insurance premium deduction for the self-employed.

 Congress implemented a 25 percent deduction on self-employed health insurance premiums in 1987 and made it permanent in 1994.
 The self-employed received even better news in 2003 when premiums became 100 percent deductible.